About the course

 Following qualification, you will most likely be offered an opportunity to teach in one of your placement schools and so begin the career of a lifetime!

 You will be interviewed by a senior leader within a secondary school.
-The interview will be in 2 parts - a short teaching session with a group of children and a formal interview.
+The interview will be in 2 parts - a short teaching session with a group of children / supporting a teacher within a lesson and a formal interview.

 How school placements work